haokunwen/haokunwen.github.io/_pages/publications.md

   <pre><code>@inproceedings{yang2020generative,
-  title={Generative Attribute Manipulation Scheme for Flexible Fashion Search}, author={Yang, Xin and Song, Xuemeng and Han, Xianjing and Wen, Haokun and Nie, Jie and Nie, Liqiang}, booktitle={Proceedings of the international acm sigir conference on research and development in information retrieval}, pages={941--950}, publisher={ACM}, year={2020}
+  title={Generative Attribute Manipulation Scheme for Flexible Fashion Search}, author={Yang, Xin and Song, Xuemeng and Han, Xianjing and Wen, Haokun and Nie, Jie and Nie, Liqiang}, booktitle={Proceedings of the International ACM SIGIR Conference on Research and Development in Information Retrieval}, pages={941--950}, publisher={ACM}, year={2020}